Some designers truly hate WordPress.

-There are various elements and processes that make some WordPress builds way better, simpler, and more effective than the others (that’s something we should know of, since our main business here is based on taking any given design and turning it into a WordPress site).
+There are various elements and processes that make some WordPress builds way better, simpler, and more effective than the others.

 But the funny thing is that, as it turns out, putting together a great WordPress site isn’t actually that difficult once you know and understand one of the working processes.

-So what I want to show you today is exactly one of those processes – the approach you can take to build a great WordPress site from top to bottom, and in a way that your clients will love.
+So what I want to show you today is exactly one of those processes – the approach for how to design a WordPress website from top to bottom, and in a way that your clients will love.

 Let’s get started!
 And sorry, but there’s no other way to say this: